FrancescoScandiffio/shop-totem/README.md

 docker run -d -p 3306:3306 -e MYSQL_DATABASE=" totem" -e MYSQL_ROOT_PASSWORD="" -e MYSQL_ALLOW_EMPTY_PASSWORD="yes" mysql :8.0.28
 ```

+Alternatively both containers can be launched with the `docker-compose up` command, using our configuration.

 ## Startup exceptions

 When running the tests, the following [exception](https://jira.mongodb.org/browse/JAVA-2091) may occur: